outbrain/core-interview-exercise/README.md

 You may use one of the following coding languages: Python/Ruby.

-The exercise should be delivered as a GitHub Pull-Request (Instructions can be found [here](https://help.github.com/en/articles/creating-a-pull-request)) to **YOUR DUPLICATED REPO**, containing:
+The exercise should be delivered as a GitHub repository in your private account, containing:
-1. Directory containing all the modules of your service (providing a clear directory tree is an advantage).
+1. Directory with all the modules of your service (providing a clear directory tree is an advantage).
 2. Dockerfile that runs the web framwork and copies the code to the container.
 3. Basic instructions on how to use the Dockerfile and examples for querying the service.

-Clarifications:
+Requirments:
-1. The service should be started by the Dockerfile and should print all logs/output to the container's shell
+1. The service should be started by the Dockerfile and should print all logs/output to the container's shell.

+Nice to have:
+1. Pay attention to your code structure and organization in classes, functions and modules.
+Naming convention will also be taken into consideration.
+2. We will be looking at you commit history.
+A tidy commit history is an advantage.

 ### Exercise
 Write a small API service that will expose the following routes:

 ~~~
 /v1/api/checkCurrentWeather
 /v1/api/checkCityWeather?city=Tel-aviv